 Change is a process, not a static event or an ever-ongoing initiative.
 Like any project, we first identify a need for a change.
 Once we have done our consultants’ due diligence, we take the necessary steps to systematically implement the initiative while remaining focussed on the goals and culture of the organization.
 When the initiative is completed we embed the new principles and facilitate the adoption of the new normal within the organization.
 Then, and only then, will your project be fully successful.

 Change Management is the single best thing you can do for your team when embarking on any major transformation.
 The topic is in the #2 spot on Plan in Motion Inc’s Top 10 Software Selection and Deployment Methodology.

 I understand the importance of managing change.
 That is why Plan in Motion, Inc. follows a software selection methodology but tailors the implementation to each client’s needs.
 Deployment of an ERP system is an ongoing endeavour, therefore, a thorough evaluation of your options under the guidance of a process expert is required; (1) a solid business case for the acquisition, (2) an effective business process in place, and (3) a realistic plan of execution established up front.
 Suanne McGrath Kelly’s upcoming blog reviews the next step in the software selection process.

 Suanne McGrath-Kelly is President of Plan in Motion Inc. and currently resides in Toronto, Canada, where she is actively engaged in the business and social community.
-She loves design, writing, cooking, pilates, and playing golf.
+She loves design, writing, cooking, pilates, and playing golf (once a year).
 Suanne can be contacted via firstname.lastname@example.org and LinkedIn® www.linkedin.com/in/suannemkelly; or you can follow her via Facebook® www.facebook.com/planinmotion and Twitter® @planinmotion